7 Best Bathroom Faucets of 2026

 Final Verdict

-For most homeowners, the Moen Beric is the bathroom faucet to buy.
+For most homeowners, the Moen Karis is the bathroom faucet to buy.
 It does the fundamentals right — single-hole install with deck plate flexibility, Spot Resist Brushed Nickel finish that hides daily water spotting, ceramic disc valve with parts you can find at any hardware store ten years from now, and Moen’s actually-honored Limited Lifetime warranty.
-The combination of name-brand reliability, contemporary styling, and a price that does not require a budget conversation makes it the obvious starting point.
+Add in Amazon’s Choice status and more than 900 verified reviews, and the combination of name-brand reliability, contemporary styling, and a price that does not require a budget conversation makes it the obvious starting point.

 Budget buyers wanting a current matte black look on a rental or guest bath will not regret the Hurran Matte Black centerset — drop-in install, supply lines and pop-up drain in the box, and lead-free brass construction at a price that leaves money in the project budget for the rest of the room.
 Buyers who want a unique pull-down feature in a widespread configuration should choose the Delta Broadmoor.
 And for a master bathroom remodel where the faucet has to read as premium for the next 20 years, the Delta Nicoli in Champagne Bronze with its InnoFlex PEX waterway and DIAMOND Seal valve is the one I would specify without hesitation.